by Elizabeth Dallam-Ayoub | October 10, 2023

 The bill became law, and MCL § 18.1270, sec.
 270 of the Management and Budget Act, states, “The department shall issue directives that all state departments and all state agencies must not use any app, software, or other technology that prevents it from maintaining or preserving a public record as required by law on an electronic device that is used to create a public record.”

-The law gives the appearance of addressing transparency, but its implementation is opaque.
+The law gives the appearance of addressing transparency, but its implementation is opaque and incomplete.
 Public records created and used for Michigan elections are far from transparent.

 First and foremost, it appears as if the state is doing an incredibly poor job of preserving the public records of Michigan voters, which are kept electronically.
 Hundreds of people remain on the voter rolls who are no longer living, thousands of people no longer live where the state-maintained records say they live.
 Clean Voter Rolls Critical to Local Elections (mifairelections.org)